Flattened rice: Philippines

 Flattened rice in the Philippines is called pinipig.
-It is made using immature glutinous rice grains, giving it a distinctive greenish colour.
-It is de-husked first, pounded in a mortar with a pestle, and then toasted or baked until crisp.
-It has a crunchy exterior with a chewy centre.
+It is made using immature glutinous rice that is pounded and toasted.
 Pinipig is commonly eaten plain, used as toppings in desserts and drinks, or made into cakes.

-A notable variant of pinipig, from Pampanga, is duman, which differs in that it is toasted first before being pounded.
+A notable variant of pinipig, from Pampanga, is duman, which differs in that it is toasted before being pounded.
 It is celebrated annually in the Duman Festival of Santa Rita, Pampanga.

 Thailand

 Flattened rice is known as khao mao (ข้าวเม่า) in Thailand.
-Similar to the Philippine variant, it uses immature glutinous rice grains and is also green in colour.
-It is made by soaking de-husked rice grains in water for several hours, steaming them in a bamboo container, toasting them in a wok, and then pounding them flat in a mortar with a pestle.
+Similar to the Philippine variant, it uses immature green glutinous rice.
+It is made by soaking dehusked rice grains in water for several hours, steaming them in a bamboo container, toasting them in a wok, and then pounding them flat in a mortar with a pestle.